sodadata/docs/soda-cl/anomaly-detection.md

 For each of these values, Soda has adjusted the values of a few of the model's hyperparameters to tailor its sensitivity to anomalies, particularly the `changepoint_prior_scale` and `seasonality_prior_scale` hyperparameters.

 `coverage` refers to the concept of <a href="" target="_blnak">coverage </a> and represents the percentage of actual measurements within the model's predicted confidence intervals.
-For example, if a model forecasts sales between 10-20 units on certain days and 90 out of 100 actual sales figures fall within this range, the coverage is 90%.
-When predictions fall outside these intervals, as in the remaining 10 cases, the model flags them as anomalies.
-This coverage-optimized profile is more tolerant of small noises in the data that can lead to falsely-identified anomalies.
-However, it might underfit the data if there is a fluctuating pattern.
+For example, if a model forecasts a sales between 10-20 units on certain days and 90 out of 100 actual sales figures fall within this range, the coverage is 90%.
+This coverage-optimized profile is more tolerant of small noises in the data that can lead to falsely-identified anomalies since it has larger confidence intervals to cover as much as possible.
+However, the model might underfit the data if there is a fluctuating pattern.

 For reference, the following lists the hyperparameters that Soda has set for the `coverage` profile.
 ```python